jazzband/django-fsm-log/README.md

 ### Admin integration

-There is a InlineForm available that can be used to display the history of changes.
+There is an InlineForm available that can be used to display the history of changes.

 Expand your own `AdminModel` by adding `StateLogInline` to its inlines: